Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Notes on the implementation

 \section{Notes on the implementation}

 In this section we discuss our scheme with regard to its implementation utilising hierarchical matrices.
 We also give an overview of the employed software packages.
-All approximations with $\mathcal{H}^2$--matrices in this section use polynomial interpolation as discussed at the very end of \cref{sec:hierarchical}.
+All approximations with $\mathcal{H}^2$--matrices in this section use polynomial interpolation as discussed in \cref{sec:hierarchical}.

 At each time step, the system of boundary integral equations \eqref{eq:BEM-System} is solved to obtain the Dirichlet and Neumann traces for the representation formula \eqref{eq:BEM-representation-formula}.
 The matrices from the discrete formulation \eqref{eq:galerkin-bem-matrices} only depend on the discretisation of the boundary~$\Gamma$ but not on the Dirichlet or Neumann boundary data or the positions of the particles.
 Therefore they are computed in a preprocessing step and stored.
 Afterwards, they are used for simulations with same geometry but possibly different boundary data or particle distributions.
 All BEM matrices are approximated by $\mathcal{H}^2$--matrices.
 For moderately sized problems, we also compute the inverse of the single layer potential and approximate it by a $\mathcal{H}^2$--matrix.
 Although this leads to cubic complexity in the number of triangles, solving the linear system directly is faster than using an iterative method.
 For larger problems, this is not feasible anymore.
 We then apply a preconditioned conjugate gradient method, see \cite{Steinbach2007} for preconditioning techniques in case of BEM matrices.